esplito/coding-notes/epicreact/welcome-to-epic-react/recommended-process.md

 6. Open up the exercise-file in VS Code.
 7. Have the DevTools opened in your browser.
 8. Before you watch the solution, work through the exercise.
+9. At the end of each exercise -> fill in the elaboration & feedback-form

 **Read all the notes!**